ABS-CBN News Channel: History

 On April 1, 2020, DZMM Radyo Patrol 630 and DZMM TeleRadyo has switched to simultaneous telecast with ANC starting at 10:00 p.m.; which evolved from its timesharing with the DZMM since March 19.
 With this move, DZMM and DZMM TeleRadyo, as well as the provincial regional AM radio station, become English-only (for the first time in history after many years) as a provisional measure.
 This programming scheme ended on April 20.
 However, it was retained until May 15 from 11:00 p.m. until 5:00 a.m.
-It was resumed in 2021 from 10:00 p.m. until 5:30 a.m. of the following day.
+Prior to the discontinuation of TeleRadyo on June 30, 2023, it was resumed in 2021 from 10:00 p.m. until 5:30 a.m. of the following day.

-From October 31, 2020, the channel aired DZMM TeleRadyo programming instead on late night timeslots due to the coverage of Typhoon Goni (Rolly) and Typhoon Vamco (Ulysses).
+From October 31, 2020, the channel has switched to simultaneous telecast with TeleRadyo due to the coverage of Typhoon Rolly and Typhoon Ulysses.
+It was relived on November 9, 2025 during Typhoon Uwan.